 Constable Green for Neptune Furnishing Stores

 For this project a unique shade of green was created from historical pigments.
-Neptune commissioned me to create a unique, pigment based on historical recipes for their Autumn/Winter palette.
+Neptune commissioned Lucy to create a special colour, a pigment mix, based on historical recipes for their 2022 Autumn/Winter palette.
 They had in mind 'Constable Green', a deep and rich pastoral green.
-Named in honour of the master painter whose bucolic oils epitomise the English countryside, literally evolved from pigments extracted from trees, plants and earthy compounds.
+Named in honour of the master painter whose bucolic oils epitomise the English countryside, the resulting hue literally evolved from pigments extracted from trees, plants and earthy compounds.

-I began experimenting with shades of verdigris, weld and carbon black that was derived from calcined London Plane tree.
-Eventually I came up with a deep British racing green with a hint of black added.
+She began experimenting with shades of verdigris, weld and carbon black that was derived from calcined London Plane tree.
+The eventual colour was a deep British racing green with a hint of black added.